ciao-project/ciao/testutil/ciao-down/README.md

 ciao-down create --cpus 2 -mem 2 ciao

 Creates and boots a VM with 2 VCPUs and 2 GB of RAM.

-In addition to downloading and building the ciao source code, ciao-down also downloads the code for ciao's ui, ciao-webui.
-By default it will place the source in a local directory in $HOME/ciao-webui.
-However, if you are modifying the code of the webui it is convenient to have the code shared between your host machine and the ciao-down VM.
-This can be achieved using the --mount option.
-This option takes a path to the location on your host machine where the UI code is stored.
-This path gets mounted to the same location inside the VM, allowing you to modify the sources on your host and compile inside the VM.
-For example,

-ciao-down create --mount hostui,mapped,$HOME/src/ciao-webui ciao

-will create a new ciao-down VM in which the $HOME/src/ciao-webui folder on your host will be mounted at $HOME/src/ciao-webui.

 The --package-upgrade option can be used to provide a hint to workloads indicating whether packages contained within the base image should be updated or not